-U.S.-Mexican Tariff Talks Continue As White House Meeting Ends Without A Deal
+U.S.-Mexico Tariff Talks Continue As White House Meeting Ends Without A Deal

 Last week, Trump said that he would impose a 5% tariff starting June 10 on all imported goods from Mexico that would "gradually increase" until the flow of undocumented immigrants across the border stopped.

-With Trump overseas, Pence hosted the White House meeting Wednesday in his office with Secretary of State Mike Pompeo, acting Department of Homeland Security Secretary Kevin McAleenan, Mexican Foreign Minister Marcelo Ebrard and other top U.S. and Mexican officials to see whether they could avert a potential economic crisis.
+With Trump overseas, Pence hosted the White House meeting Wednesday with Secretary of State Mike Pompeo, acting Department of Homeland Security Secretary Kevin McAleenan, Mexican Foreign Minister Marcelo Ebrard and other top U.S. and Mexican officials to see whether they could avert a potential economic crisis.

 Following the meeting, Pence tweeted that he, Pompeo and McAleenan made clear that "Mexico must do more" to address the migration crisis.